apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Likewise, various aspects of the Digby Vermouth quests in Spendopticon could use a kick, but apart from improving his walk/run speed, they were left alone.
+* The picnic section in Heart of Gold (in The Compactor) could be tightened up, but it's not bad, so I left that.
+* The Clapstructor sequence could be tightened up slightly, but not by much.
+* The whole Raging Bot mission (in Spendopticon) could be tightened up in various ways, but seemed too annoying to wade through for pretty small gains.
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already